edgepointlearning/edgepointlearning.github.io/collections/_posts/SAMPLE-POST.md

 related: false
 redirect_from: "/blog/2001/01/01/sample-post"
 ---
+Leadership training for employees can be engaging, thought-provoking, and truly productive when it comes to building teams.
+Here's how.
+{: .fancy-quote .marginTopNone }

+Leadership training for employees can be engaging, thought-provoking, and truly productive when it comes to building teams.
+Here's how.
+{: .fancy-text }

+Few things in business are more guaranteed to produce groans than ice-breaking or team-building activities.
+Why?
+Because most of these feel forced and inauthentic, placing employees in uncomfortable situations with strangers and forcing them to make the best of it.
+What happens is that people are on their best behavior, ice remains firmly in place, and your teams are no stronger than before.
+But it doesn’t have to be that way.
+Leadership training for employees can be engaging, thought-provoking, and truly productive when it comes to building teams.
+Here's how.
+{: .featured-text }

 ## Howdy!
 (This is an H2.
 Don't use H1.)

 This is an example blog post that shows several types of HTML content supported in this theme.